Jōhatsu: Background

-It has been theorized that Japan's harsh work culture in combination with the lack of familial and community support has contributed to the prevalence of jouhatsu in Japan.
+It has been theorized that Japan's harsh work culture in combination with the lack of familial and community support has contributed to the prevalence of jōhatsu in Japan.
 Furthermore, quitting a company is seen as shameful in Japanese culture.
-Suicide, working to death (karoshi), and becoming jouhatsu are thus potential outcomes.
+Suicide, working to death (karoshi), and becoming jōhatsu are thus potential outcomes.
 It can also spare the family the high costs that can be associated with suicide (e.g. debts, cleanup fees, and disruption-of-service fees in the context of platform jumpers).

 Similar societal pressures have been theorized to contribute to the prevalence of hikikomori and a relatively high suicide rate.

 History

-The term jouhatsu started being used in the 1960s.
+The term jōhatsu started being used in the 1960s.
 At that time, it was used in the context of people who decided to escape unhappy marriages rather than endure formal divorce proceedings.
-The Lost Decade of the 1990s led to a spike in jouhatsu and suicide as many salarymen lost their jobs and/or accumulated debt.
+The Lost Decade of the 1990s led to a spike in jōhatsu and suicide as many salarymen lost their jobs or accumulated debt.

 Prevalence

-In Japan, the topic of jouhatsu is taboo in regular conversation, like the topic of suicide.
+In Japan, the topic of jōhatsu is taboo in regular conversation, like the topic of suicide.
 It has been estimated that 100,000 Japanese people disappear annually.
-However, jouhatsu may be underreported in the official numbers.
+However, jōhatsu may be underreported in the official numbers.
 In 2015, Japan's National Police Agency had registered 82,000 missing persons, and 80,000 were found by the end of the year.
 In comparison, that same year, Britain had 300,000 calls to report a missing person, although it has about half of the population of Japan.
 Furthermore, a database of missing persons does not exist in Japan.

-The Missing Persons Search Support Association of Japan, a non-profit dedicated to support families of the jouhatsu, estimates hundreds of thousands of people go missing each year.
+The Missing Persons Search Support Association of Japan, a non-profit dedicated to support families of the jōhatsu, estimates hundreds of thousands of people go missing each year.

 Motivation

-People become jouhatsu for a number of reasons, including depression, addiction, sexual impropriety, and desire for isolation.
+People become jōhatsu for a number of reasons, including depression, addiction, sexual impropriety, and desire for isolation.
 Sometimes, it is used to escape domestic violence, gambling debt, religious cults, stalkers, employers, and difficult family situations.
 The shame of job loss, divorce, and even failing an exam can also motivate people to disappear.

-In some cases, becoming jouhatsu is a way to just have a fresh start.
+In some cases, becoming jōhatsu is a way to just have a fresh start.
 When they disappear, they can abandon their former residences, jobs, families, names, and even appearances.